FAQ for Parents

 The coxswain (pronounced "coxin") is perhaps the most important individual in the boat.
 Analogous to the quarterback, the cox is the leader of the crew on the water, in charge of steering the boat, directing the actions of the rowers, and making critical race moves.
 Becoming a good coxswain requires confidence, ability to make snap decisions, and builds leadership ability.

-The Competitive Team participates in a number of regattas throughout the year, most of them local, but some as far away as Sacramento, San Diego, or Oregon.
+The Competitive Team participates in a number of regattas throughout the year, most of them local, but some as far away as Sacramento and Southern California.
 In most regattas, all athletes will compete, but for our most competitive regattas, crews will be hand-selected by the coaches.
 The selection process varies and is the prerogative of the coaches, but generally includes some mix of these elements:

 Erg Testing/Fitness: Athletes are tested periodically on the rowing machines to gauge progress.
 In the fall season, the coach will test athletes in five or six kilometer pieces, and in the Spring, athletes will be tested with two kilometer pieces.
 The coaches look for continual improvement throughout the season as well as performance relative to teammates.
 These test pieces are standard in the sport, and are also used by the Junior National Team when inviting athletes to selection camps.